 The most important shortcomings are quite easy to see.
 Here’s a list of the features that make automated lottery subscriptions a really bad thing:

-- You’re probably unaware that you’ve agreed to the automatic renewal of the ticket buying subscription: this is probably the biggest problem that comes with the practice.
+- You’re probably unaware that you’ve agreed to the automatic renewal of the ticket-buying subscription: this is probably the biggest problem that comes with the practice.
 Many online lottery agents lack transparent and clearly-defined policies when it comes to automatic renewals.
 They keep on billing clients until people find out about the practice and start looking for a way out.
 As long as the possibility is announced upfront and the subscriber is given a choice, there’s nothing to worry about.

 - It makes you spend more: let’s face it – the simplicity of the automated lottery subscription makes it incredibly easy to spend bigger amounts than planned on lottery tickets.
 Most people don’t purchase a ticket for every single drawing.
 They decide to give the option a try whenever there’s a big jackpot.
 Sometimes they buy one ticket, sometimes they buy five.
 The automated subscription takes flexibility out of the equation and it contributes to bigger spending than anticipated.

-- It could be very difficult to opt out of: when players opt out of the automated subscription for a certain number of drawings, the online agent is losing money.
-That’s why it could be particularly difficult, almost impossible to opt out of the automated subscription.
+- It could be very difficult to opt-out of: when players opt out of the automated subscription for a certain number of drawings, the online agent is losing money.
+That’s why it could be particularly difficult, almost impossible to opt-out of the automated subscription.
 Many websites feature a complicated and convoluted process that isn’t very easy to complete.

 How to Protect Yourself

-The best thing you can do to protect yourself is choose the right online lottery agent.
+The best thing you can do to protect yourself is to choose the right online lottery agent.
 Reputable websites that are focused on stellar customer service will never adopt such practices and force their clients in making purchases that they’re not particularly interested in.

-You may want to read online reviews – there are dozens of testimonials about online lottery ticket purchasing options.
+You may want to read online reviews – there are dozens of testimonials about online lottery ticket-purchasing options.
 Go through the experiences of people that have already used the service.
 This way, you can figure out whether it’s a reliable one.

 When signing up, you should also read the terms and conditions.
 Yep, we’re talking about the document that 99 percent of people ignore.
 If you don’t read the information, including the fine print at the bottom, you may end up spending a lot more than you’d originally planned.
 Make sure there’s no default automated subscription and that your permission will be required to activate such a service.